cockroachdb/terraform-provider-cockroach/docs/resources/cluster.md

 - `creator_id` (String) ID of the user who created the cluster.
 - `id` (String) The ID of this resource.
 - `operation_status` (String) Describes the current long-running operation, if any.
-- `plan` (String) Denotes cluster deployment type: 'DEDICATED' or 'SERVERLESS'.
+- `plan` (String) Denotes cluster plan type: 'BASIC' or 'STANDARD' or 'ADVANCED'.
 - `state` (String) Describes whether the cluster is being created, updated, deleted, etc.
 - `upgrade_status` (String) Describes the status of any in-progress CockroachDB upgrade or rollback.